Akal Bani Kaur (Sholeen)

 Alison would love to share this practice with you.
 It’s helped her so much and is something she is very passionate about.
 “I know I’m my better self when I’m practicing – giving myself a chance to catch my breath, keeping my body strong and flexible, and shifting my perspective even just a little bit.
 I can be more patient, present, and express myself better.”

 Alison is so thankful to have had the opportunity to study under some amazing teachers including Sheryl Edsall, Jody Boisits and Eileen Alexander.
-Alison’s certifications include Hatha Yoga (200 hour), Yin Yoga, Neurosculpting, Functional Anatomy and Reiki.
+Alison’s certifications include Hatha Yoga (200 hour), Yin Yoga, Functional Anatomy and Reiki.
+She has also completed Neurosculpting® Level One training.

 Alison approaches her classes and her own practice with curiosity, reverence and compassion.
 Every day is different, so she encourages her students to notice how they’re feeling that day, where they feel open and where they don’t and to find ways through breath and movement to feel more peace, clarity and lightness.
 “Ultimately yoga helps us to slow down to get back in touch with what is really important to us.”